 Caution is advised with breastfeeding since venlafaxine does pass into breast milk.

-Venlafaxine immediate release tablets are usually taken 2 or 3 times per day with or without food.
-The extended release tablets and capsules one time per day with or without food.
+Venlafaxine immediate release tablets are usually taken two or three times per day with or without food.
+The extended release tablets and capsules are taken one time per day with or without food.

 Typically patients begin at a low dose of medicine and the dose is increased slowly over several weeks.

 The dose usually ranges from 37.5 mg to 300 mg.
 Only your health care provider can determine the correct dose for you.

 Extended release tablets: swallow whole; do not chew, crush, or break